 - An earned baccalaureate degree from an accredited institution, in any major, with a cumulative undergraduate GPA of at least 3.00 and a minimum of five years of post-baccalaureate professional managerial work experience, including supervisory roles, with increased responsibility over that time period.

-- Completion of 6 semesters of full-time coursework (minimum of 90 credit hours) in a business major (accountancy, finance, management, and marketing) with a minimum cumulative GPA of 3.6 at Providence College.
+- Completion of five semesters of full-time coursework (minimum of 75 credits) taken at Providence College in a business major (accountancy, finance, management, and marketing) with a minimum cumulative GPA of 3.50.

 - Is a member of the Beta Gamma Sigma honor society.

 - Completion of the Business Analytics or Change Leadership Management Graduate Certificate Program at Providence College (must be applied within the year of completing the certificate program).